 Anthony is a very small city located in the state of Kansas.
 With a population of 2,033 people and just one neighborhood, Anthony is the 168th largest community in Kansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Anthony is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Anthony isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Anthony are a mix of both white- and blue-collar jobs.
 Overall, Anthony is a city of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Anthony who work in healthcare (10.89%), maintenance occupations (7.88%), and teaching (7.65%).

-Being a small city, Anthony does not have a public transit system used by locals to get to and from work.
+Anthony is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Anthony with college degrees is slightly lower than the national average of 21.84% for all communities.
 16.01% of adults in Anthony have a bachelor's degree or advanced degree.